-JARLLYTEC CO., LTD. (the "Company") was legally established with the approval of the Ministry of Economic Affairs (R.O.C.) on July 7, 2004, with registered address at No.13, Wugong 5th Rd., Sin Jhuang Dist., New Taipei City, Taiwan (R.O.C.).
-The Company has been actively developing, designing, production, assembly, inspection, manufacturing and sell stamping parts, hinges and MIM, which are widely applied in NB, LCD monitor, LCD TV, 3C-related products.
+JARLLYTEC CO., LTD. (the "Company") was legally established with the approval of the Ministry of Economic Affairs, Republic of China, on July 7, 2004.
+Its registered office is located at No. 13, Wugong 5th Road, Xinzhuang District, New Taipei City, Taiwan, R.O.C.
+The Company and its subsidiaries (collectively, the "Group") specialize in the development, design, production, assembly, inspection, manufacturing, and sale of stamping parts, hinges, and metal injection molding (MIM) components.
+These products are widely used in notebook computers, LCD monitors, LCD televisions, and other 3C (computers, communications, and consumer electronics) related products.